 Thanks for stopping by.

-Category: Battelle Darby Creek Metro Park, birding in central ohio, Central Ohio Nature, Central Ohio Parks, Columbus, Griggs Park, Griggs Reservoir, Kiwanis Riverway Park, O'Shaughnessy Nature Preserve, Ohio Nature, photography, Wildflowers Tagged: Angelica, Appendaged Waterleaf, Baltimore Oriole, Blackberry Flowers, Blue Flag Iris, Common Cinquefoil, Common Yellowthroat, Cowbird, Eastern Kingbird, Eastern Spiny Soft Shell, Eastern Tiger Swallowtail, Eastern Towhee, Eastern-tailed Blue, English Plantain, Forget me not, Golden-backed Snipe Fly, Great Crested Flycatcher, Hairy Woodpecker, Hawkweed, Indigo Bunting, Leopard Frog, Miami Mist, Multiflora Rose, Northern Flicker, Panasonic ZS50, Philadelphia Fleabane, Prothonotary Warbler, Purple Rocket, Red-tailed Hawk, Ruby-throated Hummingbird, Scarlet Cup, Silver Spotted Skipper, Six-spotted Tiger Beetle, Spiderwort, Sweet Cicely, White-eyed Vireo, Yellow Flag Iris
+Category: Battelle Darby Creek Metro Park, Birding in Ohio, Central Ohio Nature, Central Ohio Parks, Columbus, Griggs Reservoir, Kiwanis Riverway Park, O'Shaughnessy Nature Preserve, Ohio Nature, photography, Wildflowers Tagged: Angelica, Appendaged Waterleaf, Baltimore Oriole, Blackberry Flowers, Blue Flag Iris, Common Cinquefoil, Common Yellowthroat, Cowbird, Eastern Kingbird, Eastern Spiny Soft Shell, Eastern Tiger Swallowtail, Eastern Towhee, Eastern-tailed Blue, English Plantain, Forget me not, Golden-backed Snipe Fly, Great Crested Flycatcher, Hairy Woodpecker, Hawkweed, Indigo Bunting, Leopard Frog, Miami Mist, Multiflora Rose, Northern Flicker, Panasonic ZS50, Philadelphia Fleabane, Prothonotary Warbler, Purple Rocket, Red-tailed Hawk, Ruby-throated Hummingbird, Scarlet Cup, Silver Spotted Skipper, Six-spotted Tiger Beetle, Spiderwort, Sweet Cicely, White-eyed Vireo, Yellow Flag Iris

 The life of an elderly Londoner and her travels.

 A look at life in the borders

 Insight, information, and inspiration for the inquisitive nature photographer